szabgab/slides/aws-lambda/intro.md

 * Configure public hostname to access the API call.

-* An application using a module that is not available in Lambda.
-(Installing modules)

 * A function that will accept the name of two cities, call the https://openweathermap.org/ and return the temprature difference in the two places.

 * Set up some database in AWS to hold our data.